 For immediate in year admission after the normal point of entry: Siblings of children who are in Year R to Year 6 at the time of admission to the school.

-Where a school can take some, but not all, of the children who qualify under one of these rules, we will give priority to children by taking account of the next rule (or rules)in the numbered list to decide who has priority for places.
+Rule 9 – Where a school can take some, but not all, of the children who qualify under one of these rules, we will give priority to children by taking account of the next rule (or rules) in the numbered list to decide who has priority for places.

 For example, places are offered to catchment siblings before children living in the catchment area without siblings.
 In each case, distance is used to prioritise which children should be offered places.

-If it is not possible to decide between two applicants who are equidistant then in all cases including flats and apartments, where addresses are equidistant an independently scrutinised random allocation will be made to allocate the final place.
+Rule 10 – If it is still not possible to decide between two applicants who are equal distance then an independently scrutinised random allocation will be made to allocate the final place.

 Further information on admissions and an explanation of the terms used in the admissions policy can be found on the Buckinghamshire County Councils website www.buckscc.gov.uk/admissions